Skip to main content

 Joining Greener Nights is simple, but you’ll need to meet a few requirements first:

-• Have a smart meter with half-hourly data enabled
+• Have a smart meter that sends half-hourly readings to Octopus

-• Not already enrolled in PowerUps (another Octopus flexibility scheme)
+• Not be enrolled in PowerUps (another Octopus flexibility scheme)

 If you qualify, you can sign up by logging into your Octopus Energy account and visiting the official page here: